Factorization of Z-homogeneous polynomials in the First (q)-Weyl Algebra: Implementation and benchmarking

 If the user is interested in just one factorization the command \texttt{homogfacFirstQWeyl} instead of \texttt{homogfacFirstQWeyl\_all} can be used.
 The output will then be just one list containing elements in $Q_1$.

-On the computer we used -- 2 GB RAM, 2.33GHz Dual Core processor -- this calculation needs 2.8 seconds.
-Compared to the factorization of

-as element in $A_1$, which takes less than a second, this seems to be way more slow considering that both algorithms have the same complexity.
-But this slowdown is not due to more steps that need to be done in the algorithm for the $q$-Weyl algebra, but due to the parameter $q$ and the speed of calculating in $\QQ(q)$ as the basefield instead of just in $\QQ$. \end{example}
+The calculation was run on a on a computer with a 4-core Intel CPU (Intel{\textregistered} Core\texttrademark i7-3520M CPU with 2.90GHz, 2 physical cores, 2 hardware threads, 32K L1[i,d], 256K L2, 4MB L3 cache), 16GB RAM and Ubuntu 12.04LTS as operating system.
+The computation time was 0.62 seconds. \end{example} \begin{remark} The factorization of products of homogeneous elements in $A_1$ can be observed to be faster than the factorization of the same products in $Q_1$.
+The element in the example above, i.e. $(x^5\partial^5+6)(x^5\partial^5+x^3\partial^3+4),$ viewed as an element in $A_1$, takes 0.08s to factorize compared to 0.62s in the $q$-Weyl case.
+This seems to be way slower considering that both algorithms have the same complexity.
+But this slowdown is not due to more steps that need to be done in the algorithm for the $q$-Weyl algebra, but due to the parameter $q$ and the speed of calculating in $\QQ(q)$ as the basefield instead of just in $\QQ$.
+The internal arithmetic in \textsc{Singular} to handle parametrized basefields is being improved by the \textsc{Singular} team. \end{remark}

 In fact, there is no computer algebra system known to the authors that can factor polynomials in the first $q$-Weyl algebra $Q_1$.
 Therefore, we cannot compare our algorithms in this case to other implementations.